rebcabin/tangledown/README.md

 <!-- #region -->
-Once again, Jupytext lets you RUN code from a Markdown document in a Jupyter notebook.
+Once again, Jupytext lets you RUN code from a Markdown document in a JupyterLab notebook with just the ordinary Python3 kernel.
 If you open `hello_world.md` as a Jupytext notebook in JupyterLab then you can run Tangledown in Jupyter cells.
 Right-click on the name `hello_world.md` in the JupyterLab GUI and choose